verana-labs/verana-spec/v4/vs-agent/spec.md

 7. The **validator** calls `CreateOrUpdateParticipantSession` ([[MOD-PP-MSG-10]](https://verana-labs.github.io/verifiable-trust-vpr-spec/#mod-pp-msg-10-create-or-update-participant-session)) on-chain (see [Agent Account Authorizations](#agent-account-authorizations)).
 The credential MUST NOT be delivered until this transaction succeeds.

+6. The validator offers the credential to the applicant via the Issue Credential V2 subprotocol.
+Upon receiving the applicant's credential request, the validator generates and signs the credential, and computes the digest.

+7. The **validator** calls `CreateOrUpdateParticipantSession` ([[MOD-PP-MSG-10]](https://verana-labs.github.io/verifiable-trust-vpr-spec/#mod-pp-msg-10-create-or-update-participant-session)) on-chain (see [Agent Account Authorizations](#agent-account-authorizations)).
+The credential MUST NOT be delivered until this transaction succeeds.

-8. The validator delivers the signed credential to the applicant via the existing DIDComm session.
+8. The validator delivers the signed credential (`issue-credential`) to the applicant via the existing DIDComm session.

 9. The applicant MUST verify the received credential before accepting it:
    - Verify the validator is authorized by the ecosystem to issue credentials for this schema (`validator_participant.role` is `ISSUER` and the `Participant` is active).